matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

   FIXME: what should we expect to see for bundled `m.replace` if anything?
-  Synapse currently returns an empty chunk for an event with subsequent edits, while you might expect to receive the most recent edit.
+  Synapse currently returns an empty chunk for an event with subsequent edits, while you might expect to receive the most recent bundled aggregation data for an edit.
 Similarly, what do you get for `m.reference`?
 Should it be an array of event_ids for replies to this msg?
+Alternatively, should we just ignore anything other than annotations, given the API is only meaningful for annotations?

 To iterate over the unbundled relations within a specific bundled relation, you use the following API form, identifying the bundle based on its `key`